Frequently Asked Questions

 Students, faculty, and staff of the Kansas University Medical Center may check out most books which have been published after 1955.
 Books published between 1900 and 1949 may also be checked out at the Librarian's discretion.
 Rare books may be used only in the Library.

 Visitors not affiliated with KUMC are required to use materials onsite.

 Journals at the Clendening Library do not circulate.
-Users are welcome to make copies of articles.
+Users are welcome to scan of articles, or request them through ILLiad.

-A copier is available for all Library users.
+A copier/scanner is available for all Library users.
 The cost is ten cents per page (copier accepts one dollar bills, quarters, dimes, and nickels).
 The copier does not have the capability to accept copy cards.
 There is no charge to use the scanner.

-Two computers are available for users of the Library and its materials.
-Each computer offers Microsoft Word and Internet Explorer, as well as other programs.
-If you want to use your laptop and require access to the Internet, wireless connections are available.
+Two computers are available for Library patrons.
+Each computer offers Microsoft Office, internet browsers, as well as other programs available through KUMC IT.
+If you want to use your laptop and require access to the Internet, WIFI and ethernet connections are available.
 We also make available a scanner for those researchers who wish to digitize images from Library materials (certain restrictions regarding care of the book will apply).
 Please note: it is up to the individual researcher to obtain permission from appropriate sources when using such images.

 Slides and/or photographs can be made for a fee.
 The Library recovers the costs assessed by Photo Services plus a $4.00 book handling fee which supports the Library's preservation efforts.

-Persons wanting photographs of a historical nature, including buildings and people, should contact Alex Welborn, the KUMC Archivist.
-He can be reached by phone at 913.588.7243 or by e-mail at email@example.com.
+Patrons interested in photographs of a historical nature, including buildings and people, should contact Alex Welborn, the KUMC Archivist.
+He can be reached by phone at 913.588.7243 or by email.

-The Clendening Library, like most rare book libraries, takes seriously its role as cultural custodian.
+Like most rare book libraries, the Clendening Library takes seriously its role as cultural custodian.
 We try to carefully balance the need for access to current users with the similar needs of future generations.
 Accordingly, the Library conforms, wherever possible, to the ACRL/RBMS Guidelines Regarding Security and Theft in Special Collections developed by the Rare Books and Manuscripts Section of the American Library Association.